-- The Mental Health Tribunal for Scotland (MHTS) Ms Laura J Dunlop, President (see further Annex I); - 2) The Lands Tribunal for Scotland (LTS) The Hon.
-Lord Minginish, President
+The Mental Health Tribunal for Scotland (MHTS) - Ms Laura J Dunlop, President (see further Annex I);

-The SCTS also provides administrative support to new tribunals created by the Tribunals (Scotland) Act 2014: the First-tier Tribunal for Scotland and the Upper Tribunal for Scotland: The Lord President is the head of the Scottish Tribunals and has delegated various functions to the President of Scottish Tribunals, the Rt Hon Lady Smith.
+The SCTS also provides administrative support to tribunals created by the Tribunals (Scotland) Act 2014: the First-tier Tribunal for Scotland and the Upper Tribunal for Scotland: The Lord President is the head of the Scottish Tribunals and has delegated various functions to the President of Scottish Tribunals, the Rt Hon Lady Smith.

-The Upper Tribunal for Scotland hears appeals on decisions of the chambers of the First-tier Tribunal.
+2) The Upper Tribunal for Scotland hears appeals on decisions of the chambers of the First-tier Tribunal.